Phala-Network/solo-mining-scripts/README.md

 If the Khala Chain stops synching and is stuck at a specific block and does not continue to sync, we advise you first to [restart your node](#troubleshooting).

-If the synchronization still fails, you try to delete the khala chain database on your miner's node.
+If the synchronization still fails, you may try to delete the khala chain database on your miner's node.
 It is located in `/var/khala-dev-node/chains/khala`.

 <p align="center">